-THE MANAGEMENT ("MANAGEMENT") OF PELANGIO EXPLORATION INC. (THE "CORPORATION", "PELANGIO", "US", "WE", AND "OUR") IS FURNISHING THIS MANAGEMENT INFORMATION CIRCULAR ("MANAGEMENT INFORMATION CIRCULAR") TO OUR SHAREHOLDERS (THE "SHAREHOLDERS") FOR THEIR USE AT THE ANNUAL GENERAL MEETING (THE "MEETING") OF OUR SHAREHOLDERS TO BE HELD ON JUNE 29, 2020, at 4139 BRITANNIA RD.
-BURLINGTON, ONTARIO L7M oR8 AT 10:00 A.M.
+THE MANAGEMENT ("MANAGEMENT") OF PELANGIO EXPLORATION INC. (THE "CORPORATION", "PELANGIO", "US", "WE", AND "OUR") IS FURNISHING THIS MANAGEMENT INFORMATION CIRCULAR ("MANAGEMENT INFORMATION CIRCULAR") TO OUR SHAREHOLDERS (THE "SHAREHOLDERS") FOR THEIR USE AT THE ANNUAL GENERAL MEETING (THE "MEETING") OF OUR SHAREHOLDERS TO BE HELD ON JUNE 22, 2022, at THE OFFICES OF WEIR FOULDS LLP, SUITE 4100, 66 WELLINGTON STREET WEST, TD TOWER, TORONTO, ONTARIO M5K 1B7 AT 10:00 A.M.
 (LOCAL TIME) FOR THE PURPOSES SET FORTH IN THE NOTICE OF MEETING.
 The solicitation of proxies is made by or on behalf of Management of the Corporation.
 It is expected that the solicitation will be primarily by mail.
 Our directors, or officers, at nominal cost, may also solicit proxies personally or by telephone.
 The cost of this solicitation will be borne by us.
-Except as otherwise stated, the information contained herein is given as of May 22, 2020.
+Except as otherwise stated, the information contained herein is given as of May 9, 2022.
 As a result of heightened health and safety concerns related to the COVID-19 pandemic, in person attendance at the Meeting will be limited to registered shareholders, duly appointed proxyholders, and essential personnel.
 The Corporation strongly encourages shareholders not to attend the Meeting in person and to consult the recommendations of the Public Health Agency of Canada, Ontario Health and local public health authorities for preventing the spread of COVID-19 through the practice of physical distancing.
 The Corporation encourages shareholders to vote their common shares prior to the Meeting following the instructions set out in this Management Information Circular and Proxy.